Frequently asked question (FAQ)

 GitHub software location:

-- Open sourcing is on our near term roadmap but is not done.
+- Open sourcing is on our near-term roadmap.
 In the mean time, packaged versions of the software are hosted in our apt/yum repos hosted by Cloudsmith.
-We recorgnize many users will want to compile this software from the source code and will open our repo to the public as soon as we're able.
+We recognize many users will want to compile this software from the source code and will open our repo to the public as soon as we're able.

-Where does DoubleZero testnet-beta have a physical presence?
+Where does DoubleZero testnet have a physical presence?

-- The following cities have testnet-beta POPs: Singapore, Tokyo, Los Angeles, New York, London, Frankfurt, Amsterdam.
+- The following cities have testnet POPs: Singapore, Tokyo, Los Angeles, New York, London, Frankfurt, Amsterdam.
 We use IATA codes to identify these locations in the protocol.

 How

-- No. Any internet-connected Ubuntu or RHEL-based Linux system with a public IP can connect to doublezero.
-The performance of the network will be better depending on how close your computer is to the nearest DoubleZero location.
+- No. Any internet-connected Ubuntu or RHEL-based Linux system with a public IP can connect to DoubleZero.
+The performance of the network will be better depending on how close your computer is to the nearest DoubleZero contributor's physical location.

 I run an RPC service, how can I connect to DoubleZero?

-- On testnet-beta, RPC hosts can join as any other host.
-When we get to mainnet there may be separate smart contracts for different classes of users.
+- On testnet, RPC hosts can join as any other host.
+When we get to mainnet-beta there may be separate smart contracts for different classes of users.

-How do I fail over to my exiting Internet connection if I am having problems with my DZ connection?
+How do I fail over to my existing internet connection if I am having problems with my DZ connection?

 - The answer depends on what your next step is.
 If you wish to leave DoubleZero altogether, use